 "So are you nervous about your sex-change operation?" my ex-girlfriend says.

 "Yes."
 I want to say more, much more, but words, unlike tears, have no critical mass.
-Stacked in my skull are infinite spires of words, clawing the sky like telegraph poles to a dead heaven.
+Stacked in my skull are infinite spires of words.
 Even when I'm sad - especially when I'm sad - they push in, not out.
 I talk in inward breaths, sucking them in like they're meant only for me.
 Maybe they are.

 "I thought you might be.
 That's why I wanted to meet you at this demonic toy factory to allay your fears.
 What you have to understand is that sex changes are an end to a means: The only good part is the operation, at least for doctors, because while you're passed out they photograph you in funny hats."